 Let’s do a little math

-Let’s say you’re a brand-new, 1-truck towing business and you “land” a contract working for one of the motor clubs.
+Let’s say you’re a brand-new, 1-truck towing business, and you “land” a contract working for one of the motor clubs.
 You’re so excited to have business, any business, that you’ve agreed to contract with this club for $30 for a service call.
-You’ve also agreed to give them 10 miles free en-route.
-And…let’s be generous, you are now getting 8 calls per day from this club.
-And, to make the equation easy, each of those calls requires you to drive exactly 10 miles to the customers location.
+You’ve also agreed to give them 10 miles free en route.
+And…let’s be generous.
+You are now getting eight calls per day from this club.
+And, to make the equation easy, each of those calls requires you to drive exactly 10 miles to the customer’s location.

 Here comes the math: 8 Calls X $30 = $240.